ivarsaris/PoolDrillz-MS2/README.md

 ### Code validation

 I ran the code through several validators to make sure there are no mistakes.
-The HTML validators don't take Flask into account, so several errors were returned.
+The HTML validators don't take Jinja template language into account, so several errors were returned.
 I checked them and these were not mistakes.

 **HTML5**